 These qualities were evident when she succeeded in convincing the Association's Nursery School Committees to introduce a more balanced diet and change staffing arrangements so that teachers worked overlapping shifts; both against enormous resistance from those who wanted to keep doing what they had always done.
 Joan approached the President of each Centre Committee, asking them to have a trial period of this new system.
-It took years in some cases, but eventually she was able to get these policies implemented across the services, resulting in enormous improvements in terms of satisfaction of parents, better management, and the behaviour of children in centres.
+It took years in some cases, but eventually she was able to get these policies c.1972 New building, Nursery School Teachers' College implemented across the services, resulting in enormous improvements in terms of satisfaction of parents, better management, and the behaviour of children in centres.
 Sometimes she worked behind the scenes and indirectly to get policy improvements implemented; patience and persistence were the key requirements.